TIPS ON SAILING & YACHT CHARTER IN CROATIA

 Croatia is one of the safest countries in the world.
 According to The Global Peace Index, Croatia is 27th on the list of the safest countries in the world as of 2020..

-As per safety at sea, Adriatic is a generally calm sea, the distances between the islands are short and there are many protected bays and harbours to hide from rough weather but you also need to be precautious, follow the weather forecast regularly and adjust your route accordingly to avoid sailing in rough weather.
-If you are going with the paid skipper, the skipper will do his best to avoid the rough seas by choosing the appropriate route or if very rough stay in the place where you happen to find yourself until the weather calms enough to sail out.
+As per safety at the sea, the Adriatic is a generally calm sea, the distances between the islands are short and there are many protected bays and harbours where to hide from rough weather.
+However, you also need to be precautious, follow the weather forecast regularly and adjust your route accordingly to avoid sailing in rough weather.
+If you are going with a paid skipper, he will do his best to avoid rough seas by choosing the appropriate route or, if very rough, by choosing to stay in place until the weather calms enough to sail out.

 WHICH KIND AND SIZE OF THE BOAT TO CHOOSE?

-Before choosing the boat answer the following questions:
+Before choosing a boat, answer the following questions: